BMW Airhead motorcycle model, year, and VIN errors

-This is the removable aluminum VIN plate (BMW frame plate) that is attached to the steering head.
+This photo shows the removable aluminum VIN plate (BMW frame plate) that is attached to the steering head.
 It came on every BMW until the /5, which has a paper/plastic one.
-This one of from the sports model, the R68.
+This plate is from the sports model, the R68.
 The photo was “lifted” from the German R68 site, thanks.
 The number on the plate has no legal standing.
 Authorities need to see the stamped in VIN with the BMW logo on each side.

 A superb example of a plate.
 Photo provided by Duncan Lloyd, thanks.